Takashi Ito (kickboxer): Retirement

-In November, he got on the ring of K-1 and fought against Takashi Ohno.
-He overwhelmed ohno with punching and middle kicks, and Ohno managed to continue clinching.
-This was regarded as passive attitude by referee and he was taken off his points twice, so Ito won by unanimous decision at 5R.
-Ito received the accident to his brain at the end of the year, the doctor stopped him to continue fighting kickboxing, so that he did a regrettable retirement this time.
+In November, he got back in the K-1 ring to fight Takashi Ohno.
+He overwhelmed Ohno with punching and middle kicks, and Ohno managed to continue clinching.
+This was regarded as passive attitude by referee and he was taken off his points twice, and Ito went on to win by unanimous decision at 5R.
+Ito suffered a brain injury at the end of the year, and was told to stop fighting kickboxing, forcing him into retirement.
 For this reason, he had a retirement bout(Exhibition) with Masato on March 30, 2001.
-At interview after the bout, he answered that he would continue to get involved in kickboxing.
-According to his interview, his best bout was vs. Saengtiennoi.
+After the bout, he stated that he would continue to be involved in kickboxing.
+Looking back on his career, he said his best bout was vs. Saengtiennoi.

 On February 23, 2003, he established a new kickboxing promotion company "KRS", and he started a continuous kickboxing series event "R.I.S.E." which means Real Impact Sports Entertainment.